HORNING

 Inside the church of St. Benedict, Horning |

-Around the side of the Church is a path that leads to a small staithe on the River Bure, belonging to the Church.
+Around the side of the Church is a path that leads to a small staithe on the River Bure, belonging to the church.
 Its a great quiet spot to just sit and watch everybody else cruise by! |

 Church path at Horning church |